 (b) The Committee shall establish as to each award of Restricted Stock the terms and conditions upon which the restrictions set forth in paragraph (c) below shall lapse.
-The terms and conditions may include the continued performance of services or the achievement of one or more Performance Goals or the achievement of other performance conditions measured on an individual, corporate or other basis, or any combination thereof.
-The minimum vesting period for an award of Restricted Stock to an Employee or Consultant which vests based solely on continued service and the passage of time and the minimum performance period for an award of Restricted Stock to an Employee which vests based in whole or in part on the achievement of performance conditions shall be one (1) year; provided, however, that the Committee may, in its discretion and without limitation, provide in the Grant Agreement that restrictions will lapse prior to the expiration of the service or performance period as a result of the Disability, death or Retirement of the Participant, the involuntary or constructive termination of the Participant's employment or other service without cause, or the occurrence of an event relating to a Change in Control (as provided in Section 20).
-If the award is intended to qualify as "performance-based compensation" for purposes of the Plan, the award shall be governed by the provisions of Section 12.
+The terms and conditions may include the continued performance of services or the achievement of one or more Performance Goals measured on an individual, corporate or other basis, or any combination thereof.
+The minimum vesting period for an award of Restricted Stock to an Employee or Consultant which vests based solely on continued service and the passage of time and the minimum performance period for an award of Restricted Stock to an Employee which vests based in whole or in part on the achievement of Performance Goals shall be one (1) year; provided, however, that the Committee may, in its discretion and without limitation, provide in the Grant Agreement that restrictions will lapse prior to the expiration of the service or performance period as a result of the Disability, death or Retirement of the Participant, the involuntary or constructive termination of the Participant's employment or other service without cause, or the occurrence of an event relating to a Change of Control (as provided in Section 19).